-Real Estate Agents: Here Are 10 Types of Content You Should Post on Social Media
+Realtor Social Media Content: 10 Types of Real Estate Content You Should Post

 What platforms are right?
 How much time and money should you spend on it?
-And most importantly, what the heck are you supposed to actually post there?
+And most importantly, what are you supposed to post there?

-Types of content real estate agents can post on social media
+Types of social media post for real estate agents

 1. Your own listings.

 This one’s a given.
 For one, it’s free marketing.
 It helps get the word out about your listings and increases the chances of a sale (and that commission!)
 More importantly, though, it shows prospective clients that you pull out all the stops when selling a property.